-As inpatient addiction specialist Donna White reminds us in this PsychCentral article, “there is no magic wand to help substance abusers avoid relapse; staying clean and sober takes a lot of hard work and commitment.”
+As inpatient addiction specialist Donna White reminds us, “there is no magic wand to help substance abusers avoid relapse; staying clean and sober takes a lot of hard work and commitment.”

 White goes on to share several recommendations for avoiding relapse risk, all of which make sense.
 From avoiding the temptation to sticking to a schedule, these are actionable tips that have been proven to work.